Scrapers are about to start using AI to mimic real users - so I built a bot detector that learns, adapts, and fights back.

 At its core, this project isn't really about bot detection at all - it's about treating traffic as a living system rather than a stream of isolated requests.

-Modern scrapers behave more like adaptive organisms: they learn, mutate, probe for weaknesses, and respond to pressure.
+Modern scrapers behave like organisms: they learn, mutate, probe for weaknesses, and respond to pressure.
 So the defence must evolve too.

 The system is built to be transparent, explainable, extensible, and self-correcting, with the long-term goal of behaving less like a firewall and more like an immune system: fast at the edge, intelligent in the core, and always learning.